Kevin88866/tp/docs/team/pavithra6-srinivasan.md

 Removes a treatment record from a pet's history by index.

 Justification:
-Users need the ability to remove incorrect or duplicate treatment entries.
+Users need the ability to remove incorrect or unwanted treatment entries to maintain data accuracy.

 Highlights:
 * Uses 1-based indexing for user-friendliness